Find your “awe-inspiring” moment.

 The great northern region is comprised of Sequoia National Park, Kings Canyon National Park, Sequoia National Forest, and Giant Sequoia National Monument.

 With over 900,000 acres of wilderness, Sequoia and Kings Canyon National Parks have a dramatic presence and undeniable beauty.
-Starting in the foothills and stretching across the Great Western Divide, while encompassing a vertical climb to 13,000 feet (4,000 m), the park includes among it’s natural resources the highest point in the contiguous 48 United States, Mount Whitney, at 14,494 feet (4,418 m).
+Starting in the foothills and stretching across the Great Western Divide, the park includes among it’s natural resources the highest point in the contiguous 48 United States, Mount Whitney, at 14,494 feet (4,418 m).

 The diverse land promises to inspire with towering old growth forests of Giant Sequoias, plunging glacial canyons, deep river valleys, pristine alpine lakes, massive granite monoliths, and soaring mountain peaks.
 A lifetime of adventure, exploration, and awe-inspiring moments await in this vast natural treasure.